lmc-eu/jobs-ui/readme.md

 Optionally the precompiled build can be used; cf. *Quick use* section.

-Note that *jQuery* is a dependency and must be included; however it is **not** included neither when required as a module nor in the precompiled build!
+Note that *jQuery* is a dependency and must be accessible via `$`.
+However it is **not** included neither when required as a module nor in the precompiled build!

 It is recommended to take an advantage of a CDN.
 E.g. *Google Hosted Libraries*: